 Get your puppy used to proper oral care from a young age.
 Try to get in the habit of brushing your puppy's teeth every day.
 Good brushing habits mean lower vet bills over the course of your dog's life.
 To learn more, check out The Complete Pet Dental Care Guide.

-Small finger toothbrushes, like Petrodex Finger Toothbrush, are good for small mouths and can be easier for your puppy to get used to.
-You can gradually switch to a standard toothbrush over time.
+Small finger toothbrushes, like Tropiclean Finger Toothbrush for Dogs, are good for small mouths and can be easier for your puppy to get used to.
+You can gradually switch to a standard dog toothbrush over time.

 Even if your puppy hates the process of toothbrushing, keep trying.
 No other dental care routine will completely replace regular tooth brushing.

 Just like brushing, trimming your puppy's nails from an early age will help them get used to the practice and get over any fear or anxiety.
 Puppies won't need their nails trimmed as often when they are very young because the nail hasn't grown out past the quick very far, so just clip the very tips off.